hxhwing/es-loghub/README.md

 - One new node pool will be created, with node label "app:elasticsearch"

 For Elasticsearch:
- - Elasticsearch cluster
+ - Elasticsearch cluster created
     - External LB service type for API access
     - Workload Identity enabled for GCS snapshot
     - One API key for data ingestion, saved in Secret Manager
     - One user for administration, saved in Secret Manager
     - One user for monitoring
     - Index templates for logs
- - Kibana
+ - Kibana created
     - External LB service type for web access
- - Prometheus
+ - Prometheus deployed
     - Prometheus exporter to monitor ES status
     - PodMonitoring to export ES metrics to Cloud Monitoring

 For log pipelines:
- - Organization log router for each log type with inclusion and exclusion filter to export logs to Pub/Sub topic
+ - Organization log router deployed for each log type with inclusion and exclusion filter to export logs to Pub/Sub topic
- - Pub/Sub topics for each log type, push logs to Cloud Functions 2nd
+ - Pub/Sub topics deployed for each log type, push logs to Cloud Functions 2nd
- - Cloud Functions 2nd (Cloud Run), process/enrich logs, and deliver to Elasticsearch by API
+ - Cloud Functions 2nd (Cloud Run) deployed for each log type, to process, enrich and deliver logs to Elasticsearch by API

 ## 6. Access logs